 New owners should notify the Passport Issuing Organisation (PIO) of a change of ownership within 30 days of the transfer.
 This is a legal requirement in England, with penalties for non-compliance.
 Your name, address and a contact number are required.

 This also applies to those who possess the equine for a short time period, such as dealers.
 In England, it is a legal requirement for the person who transfers an equine to another person must give them the passport at the time of transfer.
 Those who only own the equine for a short period of time should be aware of this so they can receive the updated passport back prior to transfer to a new owner.
 It is an offence to keep a passport when you have sold an equine.
+Where charities receive horses on welfare grounds they can notify the transfer of ownership within 30 days of legal confirmation of ownership.

 You can check on Defra’s Central Equine Database (CED) to see if your equine has been registered by a previous owner.

 Where possible, owners are advised to contact the original PIO who issued the passport.
 However, under the Regulations you may approach any UK-approved PIO to change the ownership.
 A list of bodies officially approved or recognised for maintaining or establishing studbooks in the UK can be found on the Defra website.
+If your PIO is based in the UK we highly recommend that you contact them to do your change of ownership.

 If your passport does not have a food chain status section bound within the document, you are required to contact the original PIO, or another officially approved PIO in the UK, to have one inserted and rebound into the document.
 If you contact a PIO that is not your original PIO, they may not be able to insert one for you.
 If that is not possible, the PIO must issue a duplicate or replacement passport in accordance with Article 29 or 32 of the 2016 EU Regulation.
 In either instance the equine will be signed out of the food chain.